wilsonconley/fantasy-football/README.md

 Once the data has been collected, it will be sent to DynamoDB so it can be stored and tracked.

+## Project Structure

+The project consists of three main components:

+- `scraper/`: Python-based scraper that collects fantasy football rankings
+- `backend/`: Express.js server that serves the data to the frontend
+- `frontend/`: React application that displays the rankings in a user-friendly interface

 ## Prerequisites

 Before proceeding, install the following components on your system: